atharvpatwardhan/Employee-Management-System/README.md

-This prooject was created with Spring Boot, ReactJS and MySQL.
+This project was created with Spring Boot, ReactJS and MySQL.
 It supports all CRUD Operations.

 1. This is the main dashboard containing all the Employee Records.